tsergey-tm/jira-kanban-assistant-dist/docs/plugin-doc.en.md

 Also at the bottom of the page appears a list of "winners", sorted by the number of "prizes".

+### Work item age

+Allows you to correlate the current lifetime of each unfinished element with the statistical times of leaving the element of the current column.
+This will help to pay attention to elements that are already clearly out of the general statistics.

 ### Analyze by WIP

 In theory, if your processes are stable, then these graphs will show you that the more work in progress (WIP),